 Correcting Gutter Slope to Avoid Standing Water and Incorrect Fall

-Homes have constant exposure to the tough Australian weather conditions including rain.
+Your home has constant exposure to the tough Australian weather conditions including rain.
 When rainwater fails to drain properly, water collects and gets stuck in the areas between or behind the gutter.
 This may be a direct result of an incorrect fall, a common gutter problem that occurs when the gradient of the standard guttering is too level for the water to flow through.
 The end result?
 Water pools and consequently, stagnates and often overflows into the home.

 - Inspect the gutter and check if it is incorrectly sloped.
 If it is improperly pitched, you will need to adjust the gutter slope.